 • Destruction of property during an argument

-💡 The alleged victim doesn’t have to be injured for you to be charged.
+💡 The alleged victim does not need to be injured for an arrest to occur.

 🚓 You Can Be Arrested Without Touching Anyone